skiggety/skiggety-utils/README.md

 that more explicit, and it turns out writing "TODO^0" <!-- IGNORE_TODO --> works just fine for those cases when you really want to make sure you remember not do it.

-So anyway, you don't really need to look a t the full list, just a screen-full or so.
+So anyway, you don't really need to look at the full list, just a screen-full or so.

 ### Miscellaneous